 A conversational server is a process that can receive connection requests.
 Once the connection has been established and the service routine invoked, either the connecting program or the conversational service can send and receive data as defined by the application until the connection is torn down.
 The conversation is half-duplex in nature such that one side of the connection has control and can send data until it gives up control to the other side.
-In a single-threaded server, while the connection is established, the server is "reserved" such that no other process can establish a connection with it.
+In a single-threaded server, while the connection with it.
 When a connection is established to a multithreaded server, however, that server is not reserved for exclusive use by one process.
 Instead, it can accept requests from multiple client threads.